 Now let’s learn more about the dog’s genealogy:

-Bulldogs are fighting dogs that were bred for fighting and baiting.
+Bulldogs are fighting dogs that were originally bred for fighting and baiting.
 They are extremely energetic and powerful dogs that have the ability to take down large game.
 They were used as guard dogs and hunting dogs, in addition to being house pets.

 History shows that bulldogs were bred from large mastiff dogs, which were used in the Elizabethan Era for hunting.
 Today, American bulldogs are one of the most-loved dog breeds in the country.